1818TusculumSt/smartmemorymcp/README.md

 # SmartMemory MCP Server

-Auto-extracting memory system for Claude Desktop with semantic search powered by Pinecone.
+Auto-extracting memory system for Claude Desktop with semantic search powered by Pinecone and LLM analysis.

 ## Features